-I tried to arrange time and money plans, both as best as I could— but with slim to no extra money and absolutely no extra time moving into this space, well, it the whole process wasn’t a nightmare, but it wasn’t exactly easy either!
+I tried to arrange a time and money plans, both as best as I could— but with slim to no extra money and absolutely no extra time moving into this space, well, it the whole process wasn’t a nightmare, but it wasn’t exactly easy either!
 And it didn’t happen the way one dreams up when planning a new home.
 Granted, I probably could have stayed with friends or family to give myself more time before leaving my old place— but I’m a bit too stubborn for that!
-So I do consider this part my fault and part necessities (and money saving tendencies) fault.
-And even with more time, there wasn’t extra money to work on decorative and non necessary projects—-think: gutting out that magical back room, removing popcorn ceilings and textures walls, fixing broken stained glass.
+So I do consider this partly my fault and part necessities (and money-saving tendencies) fault.
+And even with more time, there wasn’t extra money to work on decorative and non-necessary projects—-think: gutting out that magical backroom, removing popcorn ceilings and textures walls, fixing broken stained glass.
 Luckily, again, tuts decorative.
 But, what I was able to do was make smart (enough) decisions based on the very real timeline and budget I had.

 (this picture was taken yesterday in daytime, womp.)

 Our house is old-ish.
-There are newer features, like the back room addition, but things like the kitchen and bathroom really the show the age of this house.
-I mean, I’m well aware that people in New England are living in century old houses, but this house is old by florida standards.
+There are newer features, like the backroom addition, but things like the kitchen and bathroom really show the age of this house.
+I mean, I’m well aware that people in New England are living in century-old houses, but this house is old by Florida standards.
 And even with these minor details (in the photo above) and alllll the minor details throughout the house, this place has come very far!
-Marlowe and I lived the first year without air conditioning (okay, more like 7 months, but still) and it reached high 80’s – low 90’s inside everyday.
+Marlowe and I lived the first year without air conditioning (okay, more like 7 months, but still) and it reached high 80’s – low 90’s inside every day.
 Marlowe and I also shared a room for the first few months because my room was the only room without broken (completely open) windows.
-And as you know from the before and afters photos in my home tours, this place needed some major floor fixing in the bedrooms and paint jobs throughout.
+And as you know from the before and after photos in my home tours, this place needed some major floor fixing in the bedrooms and paint jobs throughout.

 I guess you could say, I almost completely was able to avoid the top three traps for remodeling.
 Sure it could have been planned out slightly better, but I did the best with what I had at the time.
 The kitchen, while it’s not bad, is dated—- with empty pocket doors and warped structures, (a still) broken sink, along with a few other things.
 Do I want to fix all these things?
 Absolutely.
 But when I can allot enough money, knowledge, and more importantly, time to get it all done right.
 Also, maybe not when I’m in my kitchen everyday writing a cookbook or working on other food projects! 😉